zjp-CN/term-rustdoc/src/bin/frame/help.md

 ## Outline

+### Navi Action

+Navigation action displayed on right bottom will replace module tree by a detail tree into the inner of an item from module tree:
+* `l` or `Right` arrow key: next action
+* `h` or `Left` arrow key: previous action

+These actions are:
+* for structs/unions, fields and impls
+* for enums, variants and impls
+* for traits, associated items and implementors

-### KeyMap
+### Module Tree

-Mainly to control the outline tree nodes by folding/expansion:
+Control the outline module tree nodes by folding/expansion:
 * `Enter`: expand/fold a single node.
 * `/`: expand all nodes.
 * `0`: only expand zero level nodes that directly under the root node.